top of page

 In addition to the punches, strikes and kicks commonly associated with karate, Shindo Jinen Ryu incorporates joint locks, throws, and takedowns, making it a particularly well-rounded martial art.
 Training within JKR is founded on traditional methods, stressing discipline, dedication, and hard work, with an added emphasis on philosophy and education.

 JKR was founded by Sensei Yasuhiro Konishi, 10th dan, and developed by his son, Yasuhiro (Takehiro) Konishi, 10th Dan.
-JKR branches are located all over the world and are currently under the leadership of Kiyoshi Yamazaki, 9th dan, who serves as Kaicho (President), International Director, and Chief Instructor.
+JKR branches are located all over the world and were led by Sensei Kiyoshi Yamazaki, 9th dan, who served as Kaicho (President), International Director, Chief Instructor, and Deputy Soke until his passing in 2023.

 Sensei Yasuhiro Konishi, founder of Shindo Jinen Ryu karate.